percona/postgresql-docs/docs/solutions/ha-setup-yum.md

         **Don't** initialize the cluster and start the `postgresql` service.
 The cluster initialization and setup are handled by Patroni during the bootsrapping stage.

-2. Install some Python and auxiliary packages to help with Patroni and ETCD
+2. Install some Python and auxiliary packages to help with Patroni and etcd

     ```{.bash data-prompt="$"}
     $ sudo yum install python3-pip python3-devel binutils
     ```

-3. Install ETCD, Patroni, pgBackRest packages.
+3. Install etcd, Patroni, pgBackRest packages.
 Check [platform specific notes for Patroni](../yum.md#for-percona-patroni-package):

     ```{.bash data-prompt="$"}
     $ sudo yum install percona-patroni \